- After upgrading to Windows 11, several users reported encountering the Machine Check Exception BSOD error.

 - Next, click on the downward-facing arrow at the top and select Command Prompt from the list of options.
 Alternatively, you can hit Ctrl + Shift + 2 to launch the Command Prompt tab in Windows Terminal.

 - Type/paste the following command and hit Enter to run the SFC scan.sfc /scannow

 - Once complete, execute the following command to run the Check Disk utility.

 The SFC (System File Checker) scan locates the corrupt system files on the system, and if any are found, replaces them with their cached copy stored on the system.
 If running this scan doesn’t help, Check Disk should come to your rescue.

-The Check Disk is a built-in utility to identify and automatically fix any problems with the hard drive including bad sectors and corrupt files.
-It scans the whole drive instead of just the Windows system files, as was the case with the SFC scan.
-This is a handy utility known to fix most errors pertaining to the storage drive.
+The Check Disk is a built-in utility to identify and automatically fix any problems with the hard drive, including bad sectors and corrupt files.
+It scans the whole drive instead of just the Windows system files, as with the SFC scan.
+This handy utility is known to fix most errors on the storage drive.

-After running both the scans, check if the Machine Check Exception error in Windows 11 is eliminated
+After running both scans, check if the Machine Check Exception error in Windows 11 is eliminated

 - Press Windows + I to launch the Settings app, and then click on Recovery on the right in the System tab.

 - Next, click on the Restart now button next to Advanced startup.

 - Wait for the computer to restart, enter Windows RE (Recovery Environment), and then select Troubleshoot.